Phytoplankton development at the coastal station “Seebrücke Heiligendamm” in 2016

-The Leibniz Institute for Baltic Sea Research conducts a coastal monitoring programme with weekly samplings at the jetty Heiligendamm (54°08,55' N; 11°50,60' E; 300 m off shore, 3 m water depth).
-The Department of Marine Biology analyses the surface samples, taken by means of a bucket, for phytoplankton composition and biomass and for chlorophyll a.
+The departments of Marine Chemistry and of Biological Oceanography of the Leibniz Institute for Baltic Sea Research conduct a coastal monitoring programme with weekly samplings at the jetty Heiligendamm (54°08,76' N; 11°50,58' E; nearly 3 m water depth).
+This report presents the results of the investigations on phytoplankton composition and biomass and on chlorophyll a.

+Surface samples were taken by means of a bucket.
 The phytoplankton biomass is determined by microscopical counting (UTERMÖHL method) and the chlorophyll a concentration by ethanol extraction and fluorometric measurement.
-Method instructions see http://helcom.fi/action-areas/monitoring-and-assessment/manuals-and-guidelines/combine-manual.
+Method instructions see http://www.helcom.fi/Documents/Action%20areas/Monitoring%20and%20assessment/Manuals%20and%20Guidelines/Guidelines%20for%20monitoring%20phytoplankton%20species%20composition,%20abundance%20and%20biomass.pdf.

-Microscopical analysis was not possible in twelve samples as they contained high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
-The share of sediment-containing samples increased in comparison with the previous year.
+Microscopical analysis was not possible in 9 samples as they contained high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
+These samples originated mainly from periods of low biomass; therefore the loss of information was limited.

 The results are shown in Fig. 1.

-We thank the colleagues of the department Marine Chemistry for their cooperation and especially the colleagues of the department Biological Oceanography, Regina Hansen, Anja Hansen and Annett Grüttmüller, for their participation in the sampling activities.
+We wish to thank the colleagues of the department Marine Chemistry for their cooperation and especially the colleagues of the department Biological Oceanography, Regina Hansen and Annett Grüttmüller, for their participation in the sampling activities.
 We acknowledge also the technical conditions for the data work and the loading of this report to the IOW site by Solvey Hölzel, Dr. Steffen Bock und Dr. Susanne Feistel.

 Olenina, I., Hajdu, S., Andersson, A.,Edler, L., Wasmund, N., Busch, S., Göbel, J., Gromisz, S., Huseby, S., Huttunen, M., Jaanus, A., Kokkonen, P., Ledaine, I., Niemkiewicz, E. (2006): Biovolumes and size-classes of phytoplankton in the Baltic Sea.
 Baltic Sea Environment Proceedings No.106, 144pp.